RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/Templating.md

 Each `{{...}}` will be evaluated as a JavaScript expression given the variables listed below.

+> [!note]
+> It is possible that this list is outdated.
+The up-to-date list is available in the plugin settings.

 ## Available variables for display text formats

 - `file` or `pdf`: The PDF file ([`TFile`](https://docs.obsidian.md/Reference/TypeScript+API/TFile)).
 Use `file.basename` for the file name without extension, `file.name` for the file name with extension, `file.path` for the full path relative to the vault root, etc.